apache/james-project/upgrade-instructions.md

 ## Unreleased

+No specific operation to conduct from a 3.9.0 version.

+## 3.9.0 version (tagged but not yet released)

 Note: this section is in progress.
 It will be updated during all the development process until the release.
 No changes yet.